niahoo/elixir-curry/README.md

 Curry
 =====

-Curry allow you to define functions that are automatically curried :
+Curry allows you to define curried functions :

 ```elixir
 defmodule Curry.Example do

   # 1. Use the Curry module